Religious Education

 Construct well-informed and balanced arguments on matters concerned with religious beliefs and values.

-What will I study?
+What will I study at GCSE?

 Student will take the Pearson Edexcel GCSE (9-1) Religious Studies course.